afraz-khan/hush-hush/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Hush-Hush is a web based personal password wallet that is used to manage credentials of your digital accounts.
-Not digital only, it can be used for any secret information which is only accessible to the individual in control of the wallet.
+Hush-Hush is a web based personal password wallet that is used to manage credentials of your digital accounts securely.
+Not digital only, it can be used to save any secret information which is only accessible to the individual in control of the wallet.
+Wallet is protected with a username/password pair that you define while configuring the wallet.